Singapore tops the list of most expensive cities in the world for luxury living

 Here are the top 10 cities and what makes them so expensive

-The list is based on the analysis of individuals with net worths over USD 1 billion between February and March 2023.
+The list is based on the analysis of individuals with net worths over USD 1 billion (INR 82,02,930 crore approx.) between February and March 2023.

 Other cities on the Julius Baer report